Jacob-Hobbs/SimuWealth/README.md

     * Email link contained within reset email was set to local host endpoint.
 * 0.2
     * Email link corrected.

+## API Key Notes
+Use of the premium Alpha Vantage API key is reserved for the author, and the author alone.
+Use outside of that facilitated by the SimuWealth interface is prohibited.
+The premium key required to run this is not included in code above and will need to be sourced individually.

 ## Acknowledgments